edmondsl/edmondsl.github.io/_posts/2022-03-03-My-pgcli-Journey.md

   -p 5432:5432 \
   postgres:13
 ```
 And received an error of `Error response from daemon: invalid mode: \Program Files\Git\var\lib\postgresql\data.`.
 Fellow learners pointed out that window folders need to use a  quisi-linux path in the WSL (windows subsystem for linux).
+Notice the `//` in my host machines file path.

 ```console
 docker run it \